 Loose Optic Presents As Mechanical Backlash And/Or Offset Issue

-Preface: A Loose Optic can present itself as excessive mechanical backlash and/or scanning offset value issue.
-This article will address the symptom and possible cause.
+Preface: A Loose Optic (Mirror, lens) can present itself as excessive mechanical backlash and/or scanning offset value issue.
+This article will address the symptom and possible causes.

-While it looks like a scanning offset value issue, it was mechanical. the lens was not secure so as the head rastered, the lens would shift left and right in the mount, shifting the beam and mimicking extraordinary mechanical backlash.
+While it looks like a scanning offset value issue, it was actually mechanical.
+The Focus Lens was not secure in the Laser Head.
+So, as the head traveled left and right to engrave, the Focus lens would shift in the head, shifting the beam and mimicking a large mechanical backlash or offset issue.

 What a Loose Lens may sound like: